RS Group plc (LON:RS1) Receives GBX 1,046.25 Consensus PT from Analysts

-Shares of RS Group plc (LON:RS1 – Get Free Report) have been given an average rating of “Hold” by the eight research firms that are presently covering the company, MarketBeat Ratings reports.
-One analyst has rated the stock with a sell rating, four have given a hold rating and three have given a buy rating to the company.
-The average 1 year price target among analysts that have covered the stock in the last year is GBX 1,046.25 ($13.37).
+RS Group plc (LON:RS1 – Get Free Report) has received a consensus recommendation of “Hold” from the eight analysts that are covering the firm, MarketBeat Ratings reports.
+One analyst has rated the stock with a sell rating, four have assigned a hold rating and three have assigned a buy rating to the company.
+The average 12-month target price among analysts that have issued a report on the stock in the last year is GBX 1,046.25 ($13.37).

-RS1 has been the topic of a number of research reports.
-Peel Hunt restated a “buy” rating and issued a GBX 1,100 ($14.06) price target on shares of RS Group in a research note on Tuesday, May 23rd.
+Several analysts have issued reports on RS1 shares.
 Barclays reissued an “overweight” rating and set a GBX 1,150 ($14.70) price target on shares of RS Group in a report on Wednesday, May 24th.
-Finally, Shore Capital reissued a “hold” rating and set a GBX 1,050 ($13.42) price target on shares of RS Group in a report on Tuesday, May 23rd.
+Peel Hunt restated a “buy” rating and issued a GBX 1,100 ($14.06) price objective on shares of RS Group in a research report on Tuesday, May 23rd.
+Finally, Shore Capital restated a “hold” rating and issued a GBX 1,050 ($13.42) price objective on shares of RS Group in a research report on Tuesday, May 23rd.

 View Our Latest Stock Analysis on RS1